AlexanderGomes/daycare-activity-trip/readme.md

 ## Functionality

-You can create your trip which requires a name, you can add a picture but it's optional, and inside of each trip you have the following options to add and vote for: restaurants, stays, activities, and the actual destination (the country you're going to).
+ you have the following options to add and vote for: restaurants, stays, activities, and the actual destination (the country you're going to).

 The Person who created the trip can invite people by their emails, a remainder that the user must be registered to be able to be invited to any trip